|Date of Birth||18 June 1942, Liverpool, Merseyside, England, UK|

 Sir Paul McCartney is a key figure in contemporary culture as a singer, composer, poet, writer, artist, humanitarian, entrepreneur, and holder of more than 3 thousand copyrights.
 He is in the "Guinness Book of World Records" for most records sold, most #1s (shared), most covered song, "Yesterday," largest paid audience for a solo concert (350,000+ people, in 1989, in Brazil).
 He is considered one of the most successful entertainers of all time.

-He was born James Paul McCartney on June 18, 1942, in Liverpool General Hospital, where his mother, Mary, was a medical nurse and midwife.
-His father, Jim, was a cotton salesman and a pianist leading the Jim Mac's Jazz Band in Liverpool.
-Young Paul McCartney was raised non-denominational.
+He was born James Paul McCartney on June 18, 1942, in Liverpool General Hospital, where his mother, Mary Patricia (Mohin), was a medical nurse and midwife.
+His father, James "Jim" McCartney, was a cotton salesman and a pianist leading the Jim Mac's Jazz Band in Liverpool.
+He has Irish and English ancestry.
+Young McCartney was raised non-denominational.
 He studied music and art, and had a happy childhood with one younger brother, Michael.
 At age 11, he was one of only four students who passed the 11+ exam, known as "the scholarship" in Liverpool, and gained a place at Liverpool Institute for Boys.
 There he studied from 1953 to 1960, earning A level in English and Art.

 At the age of 14, Paul McCartney was traumatized by his mother's sudden death from breast cancer.
 Shortly afterward, he wrote his first song.
 In July 1957 he met John Lennon during their performances at a local church fête (festival).
 McCartney impressed Lennon with his mastery of guitar and singing in a variety of styles.
 He soon joined Lennon's band, The Quarrymen, and eventually became founding member of The Beatles, with the addition of George Harrison and Pete Best.
 After a few gigs in Hamburg, Germany, the band returned to Liverpool and played regular gigs at the Cavern during 1961.